compose-spec/compose-spec/05-services.md

     image: postgres
 ```

-Compose implementations MUST guarantee dependency services have been started before
+Compose guarantees dependency services have been started before
 starting a dependent service.
-Compose implementations MAY wait for dependency services to be "ready" before
+Compose waits for dependency services to be "ready" before
 starting a dependent service.

 #### Long syntax